poiug07/bananaDB/README.md

 * Add tests to check lifetime of object.
 * decide what is ownership in our module
 * Consider fuzz testing
 * Add Clang Tidy or something similar for formatting and/or static checks
+* We implemented wrong GetSet logic: what we might want is, replacing value, but returning original value instead.